zanuka/leaderport-core-ui/README.md

 ## LeaderPort concept

-Core Definition: LeaderPort is your universal gateway to real-time rankings and leaderboards, transforming raw data into actionable insights across sports, markets, and competitive landscapes.

-Key Messaging Points:
 - The "Port" in LeaderPort suggests both a gateway/portal and a place where important information docks/arrives
 - It serves as a central hub where different types of leadership data converge
 - Works across multiple domains: